tq-bit/candidus-docs/docs/intro/features.md

 - A thoroughly designed post section
 - Social sharing toolbar
 - Browser bookmarking feature for desktop devices
+- Syntax highlighting plugin
 - ~~An announcement bar on the homepage~~ [Replaced by the default announcement bar](https://ghost.org/help/announcement-bar/)
+- A direct link to ChatGPT to chat with the article's content

 ## Missing something?
 Request it